TanZheling/TanZheling.github.io/_pages/about.md

 Yunkun Zhang, Jin Gao, **Zheling Tan**, Lingfeng Zhou, Kexin Ding, Mu Zhou, Shaoting Zhang, Dequan Wang

 [**Project**](https://github.com/Yunkun-Zhang/Data-Centric-FM-Healthcare) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
-- The advent of foundation models (FMs) as an emerging suite of AI techniques has struck a wave of opportunities in computational healthcare.
-The interactive nature of these models, guided by pre-training data and human instructions, has ignited a data-centric AI paradigm that emphasizes better data characterization, quality, and scale.
-In healthcare AI, obtaining and processing high-quality clinical data records has been a longstanding challenge, ranging from data quantity, annotation, patient privacy, and ethics.
-In this survey, we investigate a wide range of data-centric approaches in the FM era (from model pre-training to inference) towards improving the healthcare workflow.
+- In this survey, we investigate a wide range of data-centric approaches in the FM era (from model pre-training to inference) towards improving the healthcare workflow.
 We discuss key perspectives in AI security, assessment, and alignment with human values.
 Finally, we offer a promising outlook of FM-based analytics to enhance the performance of patient outcome and clinical workflow in the evolving landscape of healthcare and medicine.
 </div>
 </div>